Smudge (Monica and Friends): Characteristics

-Smudge is best known for his great fear of water, and because of that, has never, throughout the entire series, taken a bath.
 However, he was once illegally portrayed taking a shower in a TV commercial for a Brazilian showerhead manufacturer.
 He was once also drawn carrying a bundle of clothes and cookies under heavy rain and in water up to his waist for a short story in a time when Southern Brazil was suffering a heavy rain season.
-He fears rain, bodies of water, showers and taps.
-He also doesn't drink pure water, although he drinks juices and eats soup.
-To protect himself, he always carries an umbrella with him, for any possible emergency.
-In some strips, Smudge is even able to fly to run from water.
+The drawing was reproduced again in 2024 amidst the Rio Grande do Sul floods.